 speaker

 Operator

 Thank you.
-The next question is on the line of James Strideman from Susquehanna.
+The next question is from the line of James Friedman from Susquehanna.
 Please go ahead.

 speaker

 Hi.
 Thank you.
-I think many investors are wondering, so we would appreciate your thoughts, does it seem to you that the soft demand is primarily due to macro factors which are presumably temporary?
-Or is it potentially something more profound like perhaps related to the relevance of services or mindshare?
-So is this just macro and it's going to go away or is it a question of services itself?
+Samuel, I think many investors are wondering, so we appreciate your thoughts.
+Does it seem to you that the soft demand is primarily due to macro factors, which are presumably temporary, or is it potentially something more profound, like perhaps related to the relevance of services or mindshare?
+So is this just macro and it's going to go away, or is it a question of services itself?

 speaker

-So this is Salil.
+This is Salil.
 Thanks for the question.
 The way we see it today, we see this demand environment, especially on discretionary that we've been discussing so far, as a function of the macro environment.
-We can see, for example, if you look at different industries, manufacturing growing at 21%, other industries doing well, whereas financial services weaker.
+We can see, for example, if you look at different industries, manufacturing growing at 21%, other industries doing well. whereas financial service is weaker.
 So our service portfolio, we believe, works well.
 We've already transformed the company, moved it predominantly into a digital business.
 We are very strong on cloud with our Cobalt offering.
 Now with generative AI and broadly with AI, we've launched our Topaz offering.
 My sense is those are resonating well with clients and the places where we see the constraint have been more with the macro.
-Even some of the large and mega deals we're winning, we're winning against fairly intense competition where we are demonstrating our capabilities, whether it's on transformation or on cost or efficiency or consolidation.
+Even some of the large and mega deals we are winning, we're winning against fairly intense competition where we are demonstrating our capabilities, whether it's on transformation or on cost or efficiency or consolidation.

 speaker

-Okay.
-Thank you for that context, Salil.
+Okay, thank you for that context, Suril.
 I'll drop back in the queue.

+speaker